codingninja1010/ShopSmart/README.md

 ---

-## 🕸️ SEO & Social Sharing (OG/Twitter)
+## 🕸️ SEO & Social Sharing

-This app sets default Open Graph and Twitter Card tags in `public/index.html` and uses `react-helmet-async` to set dynamic per-page meta (e.g., product title/description/image).
+This app includes optimized Open Graph and Twitter Card tags in `public/index.html` for better link previews.
+Use absolute image URLs for reliable sharing across platforms.

-Because ShopSmart is an SPA, some crawlers may not execute JavaScript and therefore miss tags set at runtime.
-If you deploy on Netlify, enable prerendering for bots so OG/Twitter tags are visible to scrapers:

-- Netlify Dashboard → Your Site → Functions/Settings → Prerendering → Enable prerendering
-- Or configure a prerender service for specific user agents (Facebook/Twitter/Slack crawlers)

-For best results, ensure your OG/Twitter image points to an absolute URL and is at least 1200×630 for `summary_large_image`.